kesh-lang/kesh/README.md

 ]

 greet: ([name, age]: #person) -> {          -- typed function with argument unpacking
-    someone: name if age > 12 else 'kid'    -- variable assigned using an if-else expression "Hey, { someone }!"                     -- the block's last expression is returned }
+    someone: name if age > 12 else 'kid'    -- variable initialized with an if-else expression "Hey, { someone }!"                     -- the block's last expression is returned }